carlosartur/methodicscript/Readme.md

     h.
 Traits is a way of importing methods from another classes, emulating multiple inheritance.
 Constructors are never imported from traits, neither already existing methods and attributes.

-    g.
+    i.
 Interfaces do not yet exist.
 Can or not be implemented in future versions.

 ```coffeescript